spmkde/evernote-random/README.md

 This is a simple PHP snippet to extract and display a random note from Evenote's ENEX files.
 Simply upload this script along with your exported notes (i.e. the ENEX files) to a web space and open it in a browser.
 Upon each invocation it will randomly select an ENEX file and also randomly select and display one note from this ENEX file.
 It also allows to filter via tag - in this case it iterates over all possible ENEX files.

+The script doesn't support embedded images, documents, or audio files.
+I don't intend to add this.
+In case you are looking for it, code additions are more than welcome.